top of page

 Overview

 Cendovia Uprising is a turn-based tactical card game.
 The object of each battle is to destroy your enemy's leader before they destroy yours.
 Each player brings their deck into battle.
 Your deck consists of your leader, your starters, and your reserves.
 You begin the battle with your leader on the battlefield and all your starters in your hand.
-At the start of every subsequent turn, you draw 2 cards from your reserves into your hand.
-You can hold up to 10 cards in your hand.
+At the start of every subsequent turn, you draw 1 card from your reserves into your hand.
+You can hold up to 7 cards in your hand.

 Battlefields have two sides - your side and the enemy’s side.
 You can cross into the enemy’s side, and they can cross into yours.
 But what side something is on can influence its abilities.